cotica/capstone/README.md

 * The Mean Absolute Error on our Random Forest model is 0.69 stars, which is the swing we can expect in terms of attempting to generalize our model to unseen data.

-As for feature importances, the story here is that we have just such an overwhelming number of features that each individual feature -- with the exception of the number of reviews -- seems to get lost individually.
+As for feature importances, the story here is that we have just such an overwhelming number of features that each individual feature -- with the exception of the *number of reviews*, which turned out the most heavily weighted feature -- seems to get lost individually.

 _________